William Bechtel

 Bechtel's work in philosophy has focused on the philosophy of the life sciences.
 In particular, he has worked on cell biology, biochemistry, neuroscience, and cognitive science.
 Bechtel advocates a mechanistic approach to philosophy of science, taking the view that phenomena are often explained by specifying mechanisms.
 He argues that although this is more naturally in accordance with the actual methodology of life scientists, it contrasts with the traditional model of deduction from laws supported by mainstream philosophy of science.

 Bechtel has also written about the nature of scientific discovery.
-He is the editor of the journal Philosophical Psychology.
+He was the editor of the journal Philosophical Psychology for 30 years.